Last Updated on October 2, 2021 by Lawrence Berezin

 How did the NYPD treat failing to yield before?

 Before the Right of Way Law took effect, police officers were required to have personally witnessed the crash that caused an injury, despite witness testimony or physical evidence of failure to yield.
 In instances where a person was killed, the driver who caused the fatality by failing to yield often was charged with nothing more than a traffic violation and issued a small fine.
-Often there would be no consequences at all.
+Usually, there would be no consequences at all.

 I urge you to check out this important article.